Cricket in Nepal: 1996-Present

 Nepal became an Associate Member of the ICC in 1996, which was the year the national side played for the first time, in the ACC Trophy in Kuala Lumpur.
 Nepal finished fourth out of six teams in their first round group in this competition, beating Brunei and Japan.
 The achievement of this era was the historic win against Bangladesh in the 1999 ACC Trophy.

 Nepal secured a 2002 Asia cup place but due to India Pakistan tension Asia cup didn't happen.
 During the 2004-2008 era Nepal U19 is at the peak.
 They beat New Zealand in the U19 World Cup.
 One of the significant turning points came in 2008 when they secured the ICC World Cricket League Division Five title.

 Nepal played their first T20I World Cup in Bangladesh 2014 where they defeated Hong Kong and Afghanistan.
 Since then, Nepali cricket's fan following has been increasing day by day.

 At 2016 U19 World Cup Nepal performed outstanding and reached quarter final.
-In 2018 Nepal secured a ODI status for the next 5 years after the win against PNG in ICC ODI World Cup Qualifier at Zimbabwe.
+In 2018 Nepal secured an ODI status for the next 5 years after the win against PNG in ICC ODI World Cup Qualifier at Zimbabwe.